AdityaSinhasane/devTinder-/homework.md

 - Create a GET /profile API and check if you get the cookie back
 - Install jsonwebtoken
 - In login API, after email and password validation, Create a JWT Token and send it to user in cookies.
-- read the cookies inside your profile API and find the logged in user.
+- Read the cookies inside your profile API and find the logged in user.
 - userAuth Middleware
 - Add the userAuth Middleware in profile API and a new sendConnectionRequest API
 - Set the Expiry of JWT Token and cookies to 7 days.